psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

 Some combination of these flags can be seen as nonsense however, but it's important to realize that the GPU will still process them properly.
-For instance, specifying gouraud shading without texture blending will force the user to send the colors for each vertex to satisfy the GPU's state machine, without them being actually used for the rendering.
+For instance, specifying gouraud shading without modulation will force the user to send the colors for each vertex to satisfy the GPU's state machine, without them being actually used for the rendering.